Wilmer Flores Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.
+- The pitching staff for the Padres has a collective 9.0 K/9, the 10th-best in MLB.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.89).
+- The Padres have a 3.88 team ERA that ranks sixth among all MLB pitching staffs.

-- Padres pitchers combine to surrender 149 home runs (1.1 per game), the 10th-fewest in baseball.
+- Padres pitchers combine to allow the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- The righty's last time out came on Sunday against the Milwaukee Brewers, when he tossed 5 1/3 innings, surrendering four earned runs while giving up four hits.
+- The lefty last pitched on Monday against the St. Louis Cardinals, when he tossed seven scoreless innings while giving up two hits.

-- The 32-year-old has amassed an ERA of 2.84, with 8 strikeouts per nine innings, in 18 games this season.
-Opponents are batting .211 against him.

 © 2023 Data Skrive.
 All rights reserved.